ethereum/consensus-specs/specs/validator/0_beacon-chain-validator.md

 ### Validator index

 Once a validator has been processed and added to the state's `validator_registry`, the validator's `validator_index` is defined by the index into the registry at which the [`ValidatorRecord`](https://github.com/ethereum/eth2.0-specs/blob/master/specs/core/0_beacon-chain.md#validatorrecord) contains the `pubkey` specified in the validator's deposit.
+A validator's `validator_index` is guaranteed to not change from the time of initial deposit until the validator exists and fully withdraws.
 This `validator_index` is used throughout the specification to dictate validator roles and responsibilities at any point and should be stored locally.

 ### Activation